Why Long Duration Energy Storage Must Scale 50x by 2050

 • Foster economic growth through innovation and investment

-The race to scale long duration energy storage is on.
-The question is not whether we can do it, but whether we will act fast enough to make it happen.
+There are beginnings of a race to scale long duration energy storage.
+It is not that we can not do it but can we act swift enough to make it happen.

 1. Why is long duration energy storage important?